swiftlang/swift-evolution/proposals/XXXX-ConcurrentValueAndConcurrentClosures.md

 }

 // ... but they cannot be called by other code not protected
-// by the actor's queue:
+// by the actor's mailbox:
 func f(a: SomeActor, myString: NSMutableString) async {
   // error: 'NSMutableString' may not be passed across actors;
   //        it does not conform to 'ConcurrentValue' await a.doThing(string: myString)
+```

 }
-```

 The `ConcurrentValue` protocol models types that are allowed to be safely passed across concurrency domains by copying the value.
-This includes value semantic types, references to immutable reference types, internally synchronized reference types, `@concurrent` closures, and potentially other future type system extensions for unique ownership etc.
+This includes value-semantic types, references to immutable reference types, internally synchronized reference types, `@concurrent` closures, and potentially other future type system extensions for unique ownership etc.

 Note that incorrect conformance to this protocol can introduce bugs in your program (just as an incorrect implementation of `Hashable` can break invariants), which is why the compiler checks conformance (see below).